igorkll/SComputers_docs/Mod/SComputers [Fork]/USER/Docs/SComputers/Components/inertialEngine.md

 no other means of traction can be used together with this engine please note that the engine always tries to take a horizontal position
-hint: you can connect several containers of the same type so that you have more fuel please note that the movements can be so fast that they can break through the wall of the world! note that the addPosition method perceives as a rotation for processing movement not a real rotation but a target one
+hint: you can connect several containers of the same type so that you have more fuel note that the addPosition method perceives as a rotation for processing movement not a real rotation but a target one

 ### inertialEngine component